-In the case of closing an Education Center, Trine University is committed to providing students with a Teach Out Plan that is congruent with the expectations of the Higher Learning Commission.
-The template is available upon request through the Office of the Vice President for Academic Affairs.
+In the case of closing an education center, Trine University is committed to providing students with a Teach Out Plan that is congruent with the expectations of the Higher Learning Commission.

 MONTHLY PAYMENT PLAN

 A monthly payment plan service is available through a national organization specializing in education financing.
 Parents desiring information concerning the monthly payment plan may request a pamphlet from the business office, or on the Trine University Web site (trine.edu).